 Over time, as her stable of clients grew, she needed help serving their growing wishes.
 So, she subcontracted to other moms who had similar flexibility needs.
 Soon, she discovered that she had more to offer as her team grew.
 Quickly, more clients with increasing demands approached her for help.
 Before she knew it, she’d created an agency!
 And everything changed for her.

-When I first ejected from Corporate America 12 years ago, I too initially went that consulting route.
-As much as I enjoyed working with clients, I soon discovered that there were only so many hours in a day, and my “business model” wasn’t scalable.
+When I first ejected from Corporate America years ago, I too initially went that consulting route.
+As much as I enjoyed working with clients, I soon discovered that there were only so many hours in a day, and that business model wasn’t scalable.
 So I had to rethink – and reinvent – my business.
+Pivot.

 It is at the point when your job becomes a business that most people feel the strong need for additional skill training.
 Many have never managed people or projects other than their own before.
 It can feel daunting!

 You’re also apt to feel very lonely.
-You can’t talk to your team candidly about leadership challenges.
+You can’t talk with your team candidly about leadership challenges.
 And your friends from corporate days just do NOT understand.

 When I left the corporate world, I did not know even one woman business owner.
 So, much of my first years was spent meeting and learning from them.